CoLRev-Environment/search-query/README.md

 nested_query = search_query.query.OrQuery(["index", "search"], [], "Abstract")
 query = search_query.query.AndQuery(["terms"], [nested_query], "Author Keywords")
 ```
-search terms: strings which you want to include in the search query
+search terms: strings which you want to include in the search query,
-nested queries: queries whose roots are appended to the query
+nested queries: queries whose roots are appended to the query,
 search field: search field to which the query should be applied
   -> possible are: Author Keywords, Abstract, Author, DOI, ISBN, Publisher or Title